omine-me/FinalCheck/README.md

 * **Instancing**: Does visibility of instancer in viewports and renders differ?
 * **Modifiers**: Does visibility of modifiers in viewports and renders differ?
 * **Composite** (alpha version): Do a inputs of viewer node and composite node differ?
+Composite checking is currently incomplete due to limitations of the Blender Python API.
 * **Particles: Show Emitter**: Does visibility of particles in viewports and renders differ?
 * **Particles: Child Amount**: Does child amount of particles in viewports and renders differ?
 * **Particles: Viewport Display Amount**: Is amount of particles in viewports under 100%?